The Horn of Plenty

 The Horn of Plenty: Everything But the Kitchen Sink is the thirty-fourth collection by British fashion designer Alexander McQueen, released for the Autumn/Winter 2009 season of his eponymous fashion house.
-The collection drew on household rubbish and the aesthetics of classic haute couture fashion to satirise the fashion industry for its wastefulness and lack of originality.
-The Horn of Plenty also featured reimagined designs and reworked items from previous collections, serving as a retrospective of McQueen's own design history.
+The collection combined the aesthetics of classic haute couture fashion with household rubbish to satirise the fashion industry for its wastefulness and lack of originality.
+The Horn of Plenty also featured reimagined designs and reworked items from McQueen's previous collections, serving as a retrospective of his own design history.
 Common design flourishes included houndstooth patterns, design elements overdone to ironic proportions, and prints based on the natural world.
-Production was shadowed by photographer Nick Waplington, who published a photo book documenting the collection's creation in 2013.
+Production was shadowed by photographer Nick Waplington, who in 2013 published a photo book documenting the collection's creation.

 Forty-five looks were presented at the collection's runway show, which was staged on 10 March 2009 at the Palais Omnisports de Paris-Bercy in Paris.
 The centrepiece of the set was a large pile of props from previous McQueen shows, painted black.
 The models were styled with exaggerated lipstick, headpieces made from everyday refuse like aluminium cans, and extreme platform heels based on historical styles.
 On the runway, they struck poses that called back to the stylised body language in silent films and mid-century fashion photography.

-Contemporary critical response was mixed, with some feeling the styling of the collection was misogynistic, while others appreciated the showmanship and references to fashion history.
-The collection is better regarded by retrospective reviewers, and it is often cited as one of McQueen's most memorable collections.
-Academic analysis has focused on the underlying commentary and themes, particularly the ideas evoked by the pair of fully-feathered dresses that closed the collection.
+Contemporary critical response was mixed; some felt the styling of the collection was misogynistic, while others appreciated the showmanship and references to fashion history.
+The Horn of Plenty is better regarded by retrospective reviewers, and it is often cited as one of McQueen's most memorable collections.
+Academic analysis has focused on the underlying commentary and themes, particularly the ideas evoked by the pair of fully feathered dresses that closed the collection.
 Ensembles from The Horn of Plenty are held by various museums and have appeared in exhibitions such as the McQueen retrospective Alexander McQueen: Savage Beauty.